vishnudxb/docker-evilginx2/README.md

 *Phishlets are new site configs.
 They are plain-text ruleset files, in YAML format, which are fed into the Evilginx engine*

-For more info: You can click this [link](https://breakdev.org/evilginx-2-next-generation-of-phishing-2fa-tokens/)
+For more info: Check this [link](https://breakdev.org/evilginx-2-next-generation-of-phishing-2fa-tokens/)